AdaptiveMotorControlLab/CellSeg3D/README.md

 ## Acknowledgements

+This plugin was developed by Cyril Achard & Maxime Vidal.
 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.
-This work was funded in part from project funding the Wyss Center to the Adaptive Motor Control Lab.
+This work was funded, in part, from the Wyss Center to the Adaptive Motor Control Lab.

 <!--
 Don't miss the full getting started guide to set up your new package: